Yandex Cloud

 config:

-# The filter will only apply to those metrics that meet this condition.
+# Limiting the filter to metrics that satisfy a given condition.

-match: "{name=gauge-*}" # optional parameter, not specified by default, filter applies to all metrics
+match: "{name=gauge-*}" # optional, not set by default, the filter applies to all metrics

 # Description of label transformations in "label name: expression" format.

-# Label name: label that is being assigned a new value.
+# Label name: Label that gets a new value.

-# including the label being modified at that moment in time.
+# including the label currently modified.
 This reference will use its previous value.

 # you can reference the output of the previous ones.

-# Expression syntax is similar to that used in the assign filter.
+# Expression syntax is similar to the one used in the `assign` filter.

 labels: